reclaimprotocol/attestor-core/docs/rpc.md

 # Reclaim RPC Protocol

-We utilise a custom RPC protocol written on top of protobuf & execute this protocol over a WebSocket.
+We utilise a custom RPC protocol for Reclaim written on top of protobuf.
+We execute this protocol over a WebSocket.

+You can find the protobuf definition [here](/proto/api.proto).

 ## Why protobuf?